 Both the filters are effective in removing a wide range of industrial pollutants in water.
 For example, you can apply them to remove impurities such as carbon tetrachloride, benzene, Tetrachloroethylene, nonylphenol, bisphenol, PCEP among others.
 A standard filter in Brita cannot remove benzene from water, you will need to purchase a long last filter for Brita to remove benzene.
 With PUR it can remove the pollutants even with a standard filter.
 Benzene is a common carcinogen hence you should take note when buying the filters.

 There are several parasites which can pollute water.
 For example, cyst among other pollutants will lead to water pollution.
 You can remove different pollutants from water through the application of the water pitchers.

 PUR and Brita the pitchers can remove a wide range of pharmaceuticals from water.
 For example, it can remove carbamazepine, atenolol, and estrone.
 Both the filters are also effective in removing different sediments from water.
 You can enjoy drinking clean water upon buying the filters.
 To achieve the best results when filtering different impurities from water, you need to go for a long-lost filter from Brita.

 PUR and Brita Improve Taste

 Apart from the two pitchers removing impurities from water, there are those which tend to improve the quality of water.
 From research, it has been discovered that Brita water filters tend to improve the taste of water as opposed to PUR filters.
 If your main concern is to improve the taste of water, then your preferred choice should be Brita filters.

-Both the filters are of good quality.
-There are few differences which make them ideal for buyers with different needs.
+Both of these filters from Pur and Brita are of good quality.
+There are a few differences which make them ideal for buyers with different needs.
 For example, there are those who would like to save on money among other factors.
 The type of impurities in your drinking water also matter.
 Always go for pitchers which can offer the best results and all in all these both tick the boxes.